Want the short path? Start here: Brew Lab — the full index of brewing guides, espresso fixes, and buying fundamentals.

 Is light roast espresso the same as "blonde espresso"?

-Most people use the terms the same way: a lighter roast espresso profile with more clarity and less roast bite.
+Most people use the terms interchangeably: a lighter roast espresso profile with more clarity and less roast bite.

 What's the best shot style for light espresso?